mclanea92/code-refactoring/README.md

 ## User Story ##
 #use my words
-AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+For this homework, the marketing agency wants me to update their code for their website to make it follow accessibility standards.
+We do this to help their site to be optimized for search engines.

 ## Project about ##
 This project we had to find what can be updated in the html and css to make it more accessable.
 We also cleaned the code up to for better practice in coding.

-## Acceptance Criteria##
+## Acceptance Criteria ##

 GIVEN a webpage meets accessibility standards
 WHEN I view the source code